© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle, 90m NW of All Saints' Church is a scheduled monument protected by Historic England under reference 1011366.
 View the official record →

-The motte and bailey castle situated 90 metres northwest of All Saints' Church in Warwickshire is a Norman fortification dating to the 11th or 12th century.
+This motte and bailey castle situated 90 metres north-west of All Saints' Church in Warwickshire is a fortified earthwork of Norman origin, likely constructed in the eleventh or twelfth century following the Norman Conquest.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011366.

 Motte and bailey castle, 90m NW of All Saints' Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011366.